 Here’s how the house looks today:

-Thanks to Natalie’s cousin David Towles, who visited the house recently and shared some photos.
+Thanks to Natalie’s cousin David Towles, who shared these photos.

 In this one of the front porch you can see the ceiling is painted blue,

 which is fitting for a gracious Southern home: